-- ✓ Oregon governmental entity
+- □ Oregon governmental entity

 - □ Oregon nonprofit corporation

-- □ Oregon for profit corporation
+- \checkmark Oregon for profit corporation

 - □ Oregon cooperative corporation

-- \Box Other
+□ Other

-which was organized .
-In its application for OCPC funding, it has represented as follows:
+which was organized in 2007.
+In its application for OCPC funding, it represented as follows:

-- In the fiscal year ending it had gross revenues of \$ million and operating expenses of \$ million; - Its available reserves or endowment are not less than ; - It reports projected unallocated reserves of \$; - \blacktriangleright It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - > It is not in default on any material obligation; and - > It owns the building where the Renewable Energy Facility will be installed.
+- > It is a privately-held company and does not publicly report revenue or expenses; - > It has the capacity to repay the Loan or pay for the purchase of power, as applicable; - It is not in default on any material obligation; and it owns the building where the Renewable Energy Facility will be installed.